 Jersey calves are gaining popularity across dairy and calf-raising operations in many parts of the country.
 Much like their Holstein counterparts, the first 60 days are critical to the future of their performance.
 However, there are important and unique breed characteristics raisers should keep in mind as they work with Jersey calves during these critical early life stages.

 These cows are primarily a dairy breed, and while the females can serve as dairy cows when grown, that’s obviously not the case with male calves.
 While a small percentage is kept as bulls, most end up as veal calves or steers.
 The latter are generally fattened up and slaughtered at approximately 1 year of age.
 In essence, Steers are young castrated male cattle.
-While a large milk production capability paired with relatively small size is a plus for Jersey cows, small size in the steers is a negative for producing beef.
+While a large milk production capability paired with a relatively small size is a plus for Jersey cows, a small size in the steers is a negative for producing beef.
 Jersey bulls have a reputation for being difficult and dangerous.

 Much of that is actually due to testosterone, so steers may be more tractable.
 While most Jerseys are a golden brown, colors range from light gray to a dark brown that’s almost black.
-The interesting thing about raising Jersey and Holstein fall calves are that both breeds do better than traditional beef on a pasture-fed diet, supplemented with grain, or just pasture.
+The interesting thing about raising Jersey and Holstein fall calves is that both breeds do better than traditional beef on a pasture-fed diet, supplemented with grain, or just pasture.
 Also, they can be fed on winter ryegrass, for a very low investment, and sold later in the year when prices are higher.

 Feed And Feeding Management Of Jersey Steers For Beef

-Most will hit 1100 lbs at about 24-26 months and have a good degree of marbling.
+Most Jersey Steers will hit 1100 lbs at about 24-26 months and have a good degree of marbling.
 One can feed a little grain, like 1-2 lbs a day, for the last 2-3 months, for those that want it, which will add a little fat but the grass has to be GOOD.
 A show steer needs to eat 15 pounds of feed per day to gain 2.5 pounds.
 15 pounds x 30 days = 450 pounds of feed per month.
 450 x 9 months = 4050 pounds of feed.
 You should weigh your steer regularly to help determine how he is growing.

-Nutritional Facts About Jersey Steers
+Facts About Jersey Steers Nutrition

 #1.
 Jerseys Require High Fat In Their Diets.